How to Resurface Exposed Aggregate Pool Decks

 While all concrete is a mix of water, cement, and some type of aggregate, the aggregate is normally a very small particle of rock or pebble that blends in with the concrete when poured.
 With exposed aggregate, the installer may intentionally add larger rocks or pebbles to the mix to get the desired effect.
 Other hard objects like glass beads, shells, and sea glass are also often used in this style of hardscaping.

 Exposed aggregate pool decks were popular due to their beautiful appearance and interesting texture, but also their durability, easy maintenance, and budget-friendliness.
 This type of pool deck has to be resealed every so often to keep out dirt and water, and, as with all concrete surfaces, cracks are something to watch out for.
+With our simple steps detailing how to resurface a pool deck, you can achieve the new pool deck of your dreams affordably and easily.

 Dangers of an Exposed Aggregate Concrete Pool Deck